CPTC-CAM/.github/profile/README.md

 # CPTC-CAM - About Us
-This organization supports collaborative projects for Clover Park Technical College (CPTC) programs in the Center for Advanced Manufacturing (CAM)
+This organization supports collaborative projects for Clover Park Technical College (CPTC) programs in the Center for Advanced Manufacturing and Technology (CAM-T)

 ## Current Programs collaborating on projects
 - [Mechatronics Engineering Technology and Automation (META)](https://www.cptc.edu/programs/basmeta)